 The area also contains important floodplain, riparian, and forested ecosystems and is an internationally significant habitat for migratory and breeding birds, including over 250 species, reptiles, amphibians, and mammals such as black bear, cougar, deer, river otter, and Roosevelt Elk.

-Once purchased, the acquisition will expand The Nature Trust of BC’s existing conservation area along the Kw’a’luxw (Englishman) River, increasing connectivity for wildlife and strengthening a lifeline for land, wildlife, and people.
+This acquisition expanded The Nature Trust of BC’s existing conservation area along the Kw’a’luxw (Englishman) River, increasing connectivity for wildlife and strengthening a lifeline for land, wildlife, and people.

 Donate Today